karuboniru/blog_md/singleton.md

     logger::~logger() you should not being putting logs anymore
     ```

-This seems to be legal in C++ standard that the order don't matter when things goes to beyond the boundary of shared libraries.
-There is some discussions [here](https://stackoverflow.com/questions/54562874/destruction-order-of-static-objects-in-shared-libraries) you can refer to.
+It seems to be legal in C++ standard that the order don't matter when things goes to beyond the boundary of shared libraries.
+There are some discussions [here](https://stackoverflow.com/questions/54562874/destruction-order-of-static-objects-in-shared-libraries) you can refer to.

+## What Happens in Runtime?

 And when it comes to the implementation of glibc, things related to destruction and dynamic libraries are: